Nuclear power in India: Nuclear agreements with other nations

 The Prime Ministers of India and Canada signed a civil nuclear cooperation agreement in Toronto on 28 June 2010 which when all steps are taken, will provide access for Canada's nuclear industry to India's expanding nuclear market and also fuel for India's reactors.
 Canada is one of the world's largest exporters of uranium and Canada's heavy water nuclear technology is marketed abroad with CANDU-type units operating in India, Pakistan, Argentina, South Korea, Romania and China.
 On 6 November 2012, India and Canada finalised their 2010 nuclear export agreement, opening the way for Canada to begin uranium exports to India.

-On 16 April 2011, India and Kazakhstan signed an inter-governmental agreement for Cooperation in Peaceful Uses of Atomic Energy, that envisages a legal framework for supply of fuel, construction and operation of atomic power plants, exploration and joint mining of uranium, exchange of scientific and research information, reactor safety mechanisms and use of radiation technologies for healthcare.
+On 16 April 2011, India and Kazakhstan signed an inter-governmental agreement for Cooperation in Peaceful Uses of Atomic Energy, which envisages a legal framework for the supply of fuel, construction and operation of atomic power plants, exploration and joint mining of uranium, exchange of scientific and research information, reactor safety mechanisms and use of radiation technologies for healthcare.
 PM Manmohan Singh visited Astana where a deal was signed.
 After the talks, the Kazakh President Nazarbaev announced that his country would supply India with 2100 tonnes of uranium and was ready to do more.
 Kazakhstan is the largest producer of uranium in the world.
-India and Kazakhstan already have civil nuclear cooperation since January 2009 when Nuclear Power Corporation of India Limited (NPCIL) and Kazakh nuclear company KazAtomProm signed an MoU during the visit of Nazarbaev to Delhi.
+India and Kazakhstan have had civil nuclear cooperation since January 2009 when the Nuclear Power Corporation of India Limited (NPCIL) and Kazakh nuclear company KazAtomProm signed an MoU during the visit of Nazarbaev to Delhi.
 Under the contract, KazAtomProm supplies uranium which is used by Indian reactors.

 South Korea became the latest country to sign a nuclear agreement with India after it got the waiver from the Nuclear Suppliers' Group (NSG) in 2008.
-On 25 July 2011 India and South Korea signed a nuclear agreement, which will allow South Korea with a legal foundation to participate in India’s nuclear expansion programme, and to bid for constructing nuclear power plants in India.
+On 25 July 2011, India and South Korea signed a nuclear agreement, which would allow South Korea a legal foundation to participate in India's nuclear expansion programme, and to bid for constructing nuclear power plants in India.

 In 2014, India and Australia signed a civil nuclear agreement which allows the export of uranium to India.
 This was signed in New Delhi during Australian Prime Minister Tony Abbott's meeting with the Indian Prime Minister Narendra Modi on 4 September 2014.
-Australia is the third largest producer of uranium in the world.
-The agreement allows supply of uranium for peaceful generation of power for civil use in India.
+Australia is the third-largest producer of uranium in the world.
+The agreement allows the supply of uranium for the peaceful generation of power for civil use in India.